-A: To approve the Say-on-Pay Proposal and the EPP Proposal, the votes cast in favor of the proposal must exceed the votes cast against the proposal.
+A: For the Say-on-Pay Proposal, you may vote "FOR", "AGAINST" or "ABSTAIN".
+To approve the Say-on-Pay Proposal, the votes cast in favor of the proposal must exceed the votes cast against the proposal.

 For the Director Proposal and the Auditor Proposal, you may vote either "FOR" or "WITHHOLD."
-A majority of the votes cast by shareholders at the meeting is required to approve the Director Proposal.
-Votes cast with respect to the Director Proposal include only those votes cast "FOR" the proposal, and a vote marked "WITHHOLD" with respect to the proposal will not be voted and will not count for or against the proposal.
+A plurality of the votes cast by shareholders at the meeting is required to approve the Director Proposal and the Auditor Proposal.
+Votes cast with respect to the Director Proposal and the Auditor Proposal include only those votes cast "FOR" the proposal, and a vote marked "WITHHOLD" with respect to the proposal will not be voted and will not count for or against the proposal.
 Cumulative voting is not permitted in the election of directors.
-In accordance with our corporate governance guidelines, however, any director who receives a greater number of votes "WITHHELD" from his or her election than votes "FOR" such election is required to tender his or her resignation for consideration by the Nominating & Corporate Governance Committee following certification of the shareholder vote.
+In accordance with our corporate governance guidelines, however, any director who receives a greater number of votes "WITHHELD" from his or her election than votes "FOR" such election is required to tender his or her resignation for consideration by the Nominating and Corporate Governance Committee following certification of the shareholder vote.
 For more information, please read "Management-Director Resignation Policy."
-In addition, a majority of the votes cast by shareholders at the meeting is required to approve the Auditor Proposal.
-Votes cast with respect to the Auditor Proposal include only those votes cast "FOR" the proposal, and a vote marked "WITHHOLD" with respect to the proposal will not be voted and will not count for or against the proposal.